MaXXXine: Release Date, Cast, Trailer, And Other Things We Know About Ti West’s Next Horror Movie

 The MaXXXine Trailer Teases The Franchise's Foray Into Mystery Thriller Territory

-While X was a straight-up slasher and Pearl was more of a character-driven psychological thriller, the new official trailer for MaXXXine suggests that Ti West is introducing a deeper, giallo-style aura of mystery with the threequel.
+While X was a straight-up slasher and Pearl was more of a character-driven psychological thriller, the first official trailer for MaXXXine suggests that Ti West is introducing a deeper, giallo-style aura of mystery with the threequel.
 We also catch a glimpse of the title character's stronger sense of confidence (even with the infamous Night Stalker roaming the streets of Hollywood) amid dazzling (and disturbing) shots of '80s-era Tinseltown.
 Take a look at the suspenseful, star-studded teaser for yourself below:

 The new clip is a far more revealing trailer than the very first teaser for MaXXXine, which was released immediately after the premiere of Pearl at the 2022 Toronto International Film Festival.
 Bearing an authentic-looking, VHS-style graininess and featuring Animotion’s synth-drenched 1985 hit, “Obsession,” it initially appears to show an overhead shot of Los Angeles’ unmistakable Mount Lee, where the Hollywood sign stands.
 However, the camera hovers over the hill and continues to pan out, revealing the text “MAXXXINE” in the iconic letters’ place.